jaspeen/apikeyman/README.md

 Intended to be used with ORY oathkeeper or similar proxies to authenticate request using API keys.

 ## Features
 - Store API keys in sql database.
-Available databases are: `postgres`, `sqlite`
+Available databases are: `postgres`
 - Generate API keys
 - Check API keys with care
 - Generate and validate signatures for requests using assymetric encryption.
 See below